JuliaLang/julia/CONTRIBUTING.md

 Issues and pull requests should have self explanatory titles such that they can be understood from the list of PRs and Issues. i.e. `Add {feature}` and `Fix {bug}` are good, `Fix #12345.
 Corrects the bug.` is bad.

 You can make pull requests for incomplete features to get code review.
-The convention is to open these a draft PRs and prefix the pull request title with "WIP:" for Work In Progress, or "RFC:" for Request for Comments when work is completed and ready for merging.
+The convention is to open these as draft PRs and prefix the pull request title with "WIP:" for Work In Progress, or "RFC:" for Request for Comments when work is completed and ready for merging.
 This will prevent accidental merging of work that is in progress.